 Then September came.
 I was going off-and-on to the gym, but more off than on.
 I consider September ‘the beginning’ at this point.
 I feel like the change began with a single phone call.

-I’m driving down the interstate when the phone rings; it’s a local number but I don’t recognize it.
+I’m driving down the interstate coming back from Boston when the phone rings; it’s a local number but I don’t recognize it.
 I answer it as I am driving.
 It’s some dude at the gym.
 He tells me he wants to schedule my ‘monthly assessment’; now, I knew the gym had these but I honestly never used one.
 Quite honestly, I was a little distracted and agreed and scheduled on the fly hoping the time slot would work he set up.

 I went into the appointment not knowing what to expect.
 I met with him for a little over a half-hour when he took some measurements, body fat, etc. and he ran me through a mobility test.
 I failed.
 Miserably.
 Ok, not miserably, but it wasn’t exactly a stellar performance.
 We talked a bit about training, classes, and events the gym offered.
 I walked away with a class schedule and a plan… I was going to do some classes.